-Alison M. Hashmall is a counsel in the firm’s New York office and a member of the firm’s Financial Institutions and Banking Groups.
-Ms. Hashmall’s practice focuses on advising domestic and non-U.S. banking organizations and other financial institutions on a wide range of bank regulatory, policy and transactional matters.
+Alison M. Hashmall is a counsel in the firm’s New York office and a member of the firm’s Financial Institutions, Banking and Fintech Groups.
+Ms. Hashmall’s practice focuses on advising domestic and non-U.S. banking organizations and other financial institutions on a wide range of bank regulatory, policy, and transactional matters and cryptocurrency-related issues.

-Ms. Hashmall clerked for the Honorable Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit from 2010 to 2011.
+Ms. Hashmall clerked for the Hon.
+Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit from 2010 to 2011.

-Ms. Hashmall received her J.D. magna cum laude from New York University School of Law, where she was a member of the Order of the Coif, a notes editor for the New York University Law Review, a Pomeroy Scholar and a Butler Scholar.
-Ms. Hashmall also earned an M.Phil in Development Studies with Distinction from the University of Cambridge and received her A.B. cum laude from Princeton University in the Woodrow Wilson School of Public and International Affairs, where she also received a Certificate in Finance.
+She received her J.D. magna cum laude from New York University School of Law, where she was a member of the Order of the Coif, a notes editor for the New York University Law Review, a Pomeroy Scholar and a Butler Scholar.
+Ms. Hashmall also earned an M.Phil. in Development Studies with Distinction from the University of Cambridge and received her A.B. cum laude from Princeton University in the Princeton School of Public and International Affairs, where she also received a Certificate in Finance.